What You Need to Know

 What causes lactose intolerance?

-Both children and adults can get lactose intolerance.
+Both children and adults can have lactose intolerance.
 Here are some common causes of this condition:

-Lactose intolerance often runs in families (hereditary).
+- Lactose intolerance often runs in families (hereditary).
 In these cases, over time a person’s body may make less of the lactase enzyme.
-Symptoms may occur during the teen or adult years.
+Symptoms may start during the teen or adult years.

 What are the symptoms of lactose intolerance?